gabriel-alves-p/movie-junkies/README.md

 ![Return button](documentation/return.jpeg)

-- Score page is kept minimalistic with two lines of text informing the user of their score, an image feature that matches the user's score and a button to return to the home page.
+- Score page is kept minimalistic with two lines of text informing the user of their score, an image feature that matches the user's score, and a button to return to the home page.
 ![Score page](documentation/score.jpeg)